InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

     from idmtools_models.python.json_python_task import JSONConfiguredPythonTask

-We have python model defined in "model.py" which has 3 parameters: a, b, c and supports a json config from a file named "config".json.
+We have python model defined in "model.py" which has 3 parameters: a, b, c and supports a json config from a file named "config.json".
 We want to sweep the parameters a for the values 0-2 and b for the values 1-3 and keep c as value 0.

 To accomplish this, we are going to proceed in a few high-level steps.
 See https://bit.ly/37DHUf0 for workflow.

 #.
 Define our base task.
 This task is the common configuration across all our tasks.
 For us, that means some basic run info like script path as well as our parameter/value we don't plan on sweeping, c.

 #.
-Then we will define our TemplateSimulations object that will use our task to build a series of simulations.
+Then we will define our :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` object that will use our task to build a series of simulations.

 #.
-Then we will define a SimulationBuilder and define our sweeps.
+Then we will define a :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder` and define our sweeps.
 This will involve also writing some callback functions that update the each task's config with the sweep values.

 #.
-Then we will add our simulation builder to our TemplateSimulation object.
+Then we will add our :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder` to our :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` object.

 #.
-We will then build our Experiment object using the TemplateSimulations as our simulations list.
+We will then build our :py:class:`~idmtools.entities.experiment.Experiment` object using :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` as our simulations list.

 #.
 Lastly we will run the experiment on the platform.